xieyuheng/fidb-zero/docs/manual/04-access-token.md

   when we want to know the `permissions` of a token, we read it from the token's `issuer` instead of from the token data.

-- **Problem 4.3:** How should we represent permissions -- the `permissions` property of a login target?
+- **Problem 4.3:** How should we represent permissions? i.e. the `permissions` property of a login target?

 - **Solution 4.3:** We use a record (a JSON object) to represent permissions, where the key is a path pattern, and the value is an array of operations.